Country music is no stranger to the shocking, horrifying and scandalous.

 In 2011, Hank Williams, Jr. made an appearance on a talk show to discuss politics.
 He wasn't shy about voicing his opinion as he stated that a golf outing between President Obama and Speaker of the House John Boehner was like "Hitler playing golf with Netanyahu."
 He continued to claim Obama was the enemy.
 After the show, ESPN quickly dropped Williams from his famous gig as the singer introducing Monday Night Football.

-8. Faith Hill tells fan not to grab her man's balls.
+8. Faith Hill tells fan not to grab her man

 Faith Hill was touring with husband Tim McGraw in 2007 when a female fan reached out and grabbed McGraw's crotch.
 Hill called the fan out on stage, telling her, "Somebody needs to teach you some class, my friend.
 You don't go grabbing somebody else's, somebody's husband's balls."
 The incident came during the same tour when a fan allegedly stole McGraw's wedding ring right off his finger.

 Reigning Entertainer of the Year Charlie Rich was asked to hand off the award to his successor in 1975 during the CMA award show.
-Rich didn't think too much of the winner, John Denver.
-As Rich announced Denver's name, he took out a lighter and set fire to the ballot.
-Rich was apparently protesting Denver's pop sound.
-Rich's son later blamed a combination of prescription medication and alcohol for Rich's erratic behavior.
+As Rich announced John Denver's name, he took out a lighter and set fire to the ballot.
+While many believed Rich was protesting Denver's pop sound, Rich's son later blamed a combination of prescription medication and alcohol for Rich's erratic behavior.

 Johnny Cash was one of music's original bad boys.
 Like Hank Williams and George Jones, Cash struggled with substance abuse throughout his life.
 One night in 1965, the Grand Ole Opry informed Cash they didn't need him.
 He became violent and smashed the floor lights with a microphone.
 His behavior caused the Opry to ban him.
 Cash eventually made peace with the Opry, but the Man in Black set the stage for future country music bad boys.

-5. Kayne steals the mic from Taylor Swift.
+5. Kanye West steals the mic from Taylor Swift

-4. Phil Kaufman steals Gram Parsons' corpse.
-Then burns it.
+4. Phil Kaufman steals Gram Parsons' corpse and then burns it

 Singer-songwriter Gram Parsons died from a drug overdose on Sept.
 19, 1973.
 The former Byrds and Flying Burrito Brothers star was instrumental in launching the careers of Emmylou Harris and The Eagles.
 When he died, his manager, Phil Kaufman, stole his body from the Los Angeles International Airport.
 He drove it to Joshua Tree National Park, where he doused it in gasoline and burned it.
 Kaufman was honoring a pact that he and Parsons had made.
 He was never charged but fined $750.

-3. Dixie Chicks tell the world they are ashamed of President Bush.
+3. The Dixie Chicks tell the world they are ashamed of President Bush

 When Loretta Lynn released her single "The Pill" in 1975, it was immediately banned from a number of radio stations for its stance on birth control.
 Lynn sings she's tired of constantly popping out babies and not having a chance to enjoy herself, so she's taking the pill.
 The song's earnest take on birth control inspired other women across the nation to stand up for their reproductive choices.